henrikenquist/aces-up/README.md

 A recursive(?)
 [OO-styled implementation](https://github.com/magnusbakken/aces-up)

----

 # Regrets and refactoring

 Would I design the software the same way again?
 No, certainly not.
 Game logic is convoluted, code is overly complicated, and the software design follows the infamous *"...but it works"* ™ pattern.
 Also, I have learned things along the way, things which would have been helpful at the beginning of the project but were more akin to magic at the time.

 Any regrets?
 No, nothing that can't be fixed by refactoring!

-If I would do this again, I would aim for a recursive algorithm and run sessions of batches.
+If I would do this again, I might aim for a recursive algorithm and run sessions of batches.
 I know enough now to do that, but since I started this project before I knew anyting it became the unwieldly beast it is.

 Lessons learned?
 First of all, I would **plan** things before starting to type.
 Think, then do!

 So, what about the future?

-Refactoring
+## Refactoring

 - optimize the code; running large batches on an old laptop takes time, and energy is at a premium in this day and age
 - use a more object-oriented approach, which is obvious in hindsight